-I previously worked in the Nature press office and have over seven years experience working in academic research.
+I have worked in the Nature press office and have over seven years experience working in academic research.
 My work has appeared in Nature, The Guardian, RTE', Science Spin, Earthzine and Earth Science Ireland, among other outlets.

 I am currently based in Dublin, and divide my time between Dublin and London.